eijynagai/cv/index.md

 ### Specialized in

-NGS data analysis with experience in scRNA-seq, scATAC-seq, 3D chromatin structures (Hi-C), RNA-seq, and ChIP-Seq.
+Next Generation Sequencing (NGS) data analysis in single-cell transcriptomics and epigenetics (scRNA-seq and scATAC-seq), 3D chromatin structures (Hi-C), RNA-seq, and ChIP-Seq.